gvbsxmoon/scalapay-assessment/scalapay-api/README.md

 `cd  <your-scalapay-project-path>/scalapay-api`

-Ensure to use the correct node version:
+Ensure to use the correct node version or to install it:

-`nvm use`
+`nvm use` || `nvm install` if you dont have it on your machine

 and install the dependencies: